-3.3.
+162 3.3.
 Reconfiguration Objective

-The objective of the heterogeneous camera network is to guarantee the coverage of the scene focusing on densely populated areas.
+The objective of the heterogeneous camera network is to guarantee the coverage of the scene while focusing on more densely populated areas.
 The priority metric defines the importance of each cell to be observed.
 A high value indicates that the cell is crowded or that we have a low confidence on its current state, thus requiring an action.